wicnmys/mate-security-hw/DEVELOPMENT.md

 4. **Hardcoded Anthropic provider:** Agent imports and uses `Claude` class directly from `agno.models.anthropic`, making it inflexible for switching providers (e.g., OpenAI, local models).
 Should use dynamic provider selection based on model string.

 ### Questions/Decisions Pending
-- [ ] Should we add baseline agent (keyword retrieval) as CLI option?
+- [ ] Should we add baseline agent (keyword retrieval) as CLI option for experimental comparison?
 - [ ] How many test cases to generate for experiments?
 (20-25 per plan)
-- [ ] Video format: Screen recording + voiceover or live demo?

 ---